What homes look like in the world's most expensive city

 Design solutions

-A lack of space is always going to be an issue in Hong Kong, but that doesn't mean a shoebox home can't still feel luxurious.
+A lack of space will always be an issue in Hong Kong, but that doesn't mean a shoebox home can't feel luxurious.

 Packing in the young professionals

-Pictured in 2018, finance worker Adrian Law puts away the wall bed in his studio apartment in a new development in the gentrified Sai Ying Pun neighbourhood of Hong Kong, for which he paid around HK$6 million ($770k/£575k) for in 2016.
+Pictured in 2018, finance worker Adrian Law puts away the wall bed in his studio apartment in a new development in the gentrified Sai Ying Pun neighbourhood of Hong Kong.

 Nano-flats are the norm, not the exception